superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 Getting ping working should be good enough to get you started, but here's some optional homework in case you want to see what you can really do with this:

 - Connect your laptop/workstation to your private network with the same flow (you may need to install the GUI WireGuard app if you use Windows or macOS).
-- Expose prometheus metrics on port 9195 of your app and then grab the current metrics with `curl yourapp.internal:9195/metrics` on your laptop.
+- Expose Prometheus metrics on port 9195 of your app and then grab the current metrics with `curl yourapp.internal:9195/metrics` on your laptop.
 - Install Postgres on your laptop somehow.
 Configure your app to connect to that Postgres database on your laptop over WireGuard.
 - Connect a few machines to your private network.
 Install a Minecraft server on one of them and play together.